 The bathroom was also featured on Apartment Therapy.
 The renovations in here continue to be some of my most popular posts, so I know you guys love this renovation.

-A faux shiplap wall installed in the master bathroom.
+Faux white shiplap walls installed in our fixer-upper's master bathroom.

 We started the bathroom renovation by installing this easy faux shiplap wall.
 Read the full shiplap wall tutorial here.